goforapunch/goforapunch/README.md

 proud scaramouche lover and morro enthusiast

+if im sitting alone feel free to strike up a convo !!

 only dni is u freak harumi likers(esp apologists ur all gross) otherwise ill just hide you if youre weird

 pls ask me to tell you about morro lore pls pls pls pls pls pls pls pls